 RWP 18-13, December 2018; Updated February 2022

-Expectations about future economic conditions play a central role in macroeconomic theory.
-These expectations are empirically measured from surveys or financial markets and then are frequently analyzed in Vector autoregression (VAR) models alongside realized data of the same variable.
-However, jointly analyzing realized data and external forecasts in a VAR leads to the simultaneous existence of two different expectations of the same variable: the VAR-based forecast and the survey or market forecast.
-This paper proposes a Bayesian prior over the VAR parameters which allows the econometrician to impose the desired degree of consistency between these two forecasts.
-Our approach leverages the existence of multiple forecasts to aid in structural VAR identification and enhance VAR forecasts.
-We illustrate the usefulness of our approach in two applications exploring the identification of forward guidance shocks and the role that inflation expectations played in shaping inflation tail-risks during the Great Recession and its aftermath.
+Expectations play a central role in macroeconomics.
+Expectations are empirically measured from surveys or financial markets and are frequently analyzed in Vector autoregression (VAR) models alongside realized data of the same variable.
+However, this leads to two different expectations for the same variable: the VAR-based forecast and the external forecast.
+This paper proposes a Bayesian prior over the VAR parameters which allows for varying degrees of consistency between these two forecasts.
+As we demonstrate in two applications, our approach can sharpen structural VAR identification of forward guidance shocks and enhances VAR forecasts of inflation tail risks.

 JEL Classification: C11, C32, E52, E31

 Doh, Taeyoung, and A. Lee Smith.
 “A New Approach to Integrating Expectations into VAR Models.”
 Federal Reserve Bank of Kansas City, Research Working Paper no. 18-13, December; updated February 2022.
 Available at External Linkhttps://doi.org/10.18651/RWP2018-13